learn-co-curriculum/react-hooks-import-export-lab/README.md

 # Organizing Code with Import/Export Lab

-## Objectives
+## Learning Goals

-- Practice using the default and named import/export syntax
+- Use the default and named import/export syntax to access variables across multiple files

 ## Instructions